Changing the Shape of an Instance

-- For Linux images, the shape can be changed to any fixed shape in the VM.Standard2, VM.Standard.B1, or VM.Standard1 series.
+- For Linux images, the shape can be changed to any fixed shape in the VM.Standard.E2, VM.Standard2, VM.Standard.B1, or VM.Standard1 series.
 The shape can also be changed to the VM.Standard.E3 series flexible shape.

 - For Windows images, the shape can be changed to a new shape only within the same series.
 For example, you can change a VM.Standard2.1 shape to a VM.Standard2.2 shape, but you can't change a VM.Standard2.1 shape to a VM.Standard1.1 shape.

 - VM.Standard.E3 series: You can change the number of OCPUs that are allocated a VM.Standard.E3 series flexible shape.
-For Linux images, a flexible shape can also be changed to any fixed shape in the VM.Standard2, VM.Standard.B1, or VM.Standard1 series.
+For Linux images, a flexible shape can also be changed to any fixed shape in the VM.Standard.E2, VM.Standard2, VM.Standard.B1, or VM.Standard1 series.

 - VM.GPU3 series: Can be changed to any shape in the VM.GPU3 series.